Texas State Highway Loop 1604: History

 Loop 1604 was designated on June 30, 1977, after FM 1604 was combined with a large portion of FM 1518 to complete a larger loop around San Antonio.
 Three bypasses were completed in the early 1980s: on December 12, 1979, FM 1937 was extended to replace a bypassed portion near Losoya; on March 3, 1981, FM 327 was designated as the through route when Loop 1604 was rerouted around Elmendorf; and in 1983, Loop 1604 was routed around Lone Oak, creating FM 3465 over the previous routing.

-Construction recently finished to expand the freeway section of Loop 1604 from SH 16 (Bandera Road) to FM 471 (Culebra Road).
 New overpasses were built at Shaenfield Road, New Guilbeau Road, and Braun Road.
 TxDOT has expanded the project further south to SH 151 and US 90, creating a direct flyover overpass from southbound Loop 1604 to eastbound US 90.
 The expansion was deemed necessary due to the growth of San Antonio's far west side.

 Future

 TxDOT plans to widen Loop 1604 from four lanes to ten between SH 16 (Bandera Road) near Helotes and I-35 in Universal City.
-The expansion will add two travel lanes and one HOV lane in each direction.
+The expansion will add two travel lanes and one High-occupancy vehicle lane (HOV lane) in each direction.
 Additionally, the project will replace the cloverleaf interchange at I-10 with a five-level stack interchange, reconfigure the layout of exit and entrance ramps, along with other improvements.
-Segment 1 (SH 16 to I-10) officially broke ground on July 26, 2021 and is expected to be completed by 2024; segment 2, the reconstruction of the I-10 interchange, will be completed in 2027.
-Construction of segment 3, from I-10 to US 281, is expected to begin in 2021; segments 4 and 5 are currently unfunded.
+Construction on Segment 1, extending from Bandera Road to I-10, officially began on July 26, 2021, and is scheduled for completion in late 2025.
+Segment 2, which involves the reconstruction of the Loop 1604/Interstate 10 interchange, commenced in July 2022 and was originally scheduled for completion in mid-2027; however, construction has been accelerated, as six of its flyover ramps have been or could be completed by late 2025.
+This segment should be finished by late 2026.
+As of October 5, 2025, five out of the eight ramps—Loop 1604 eastbound to I‑10 westbound, I‑10 westbound to Loop 1604 westbound, Loop 1604 westbound to I-10 eastbound, Loop 1604 eastbound to I-10 eastbound, and I-10 westbound to Loop 1604 eastbound—have opened to traffic.
+Construction on Segment 3, from I-10 to US 281, began in November 2021 and is scheduled for completion in mid-2026.
+Segment 4, running from US 281 to Redland Road, began in April 2024 and is scheduled for completion in late 2027.
+Segment 5, from Redland Road to Judson Road, began in March 2025 and is scheduled for completion in 2028.
+Segment 6, extending from Judson Road to I-35, was originally scheduled to begin in 2028 but has been accelerated, with construction now expected to start in late 2025.

+Along Segment 3, there is a project that will convert the access road intersections at Loop 1604 and Blanco Road (FM 2696) from conventional intersections to a diverging diamond interchange (DDI) which would be the first in the city.